nginxinc/nginx-one-workshops/labs/lab4/readme.md

 -d private-registry.nginx.com/nginx-plus/agent:nginx-plus-r31-alpine-3.19-20240522
 ```

 You can see that the container starts up.
-With a refresh on the Config Sync Groups page, you will see that the `$NAME-one-workshop-plus` Config Sync Group now has 1 instance in it.
+With a refresh on the Config Sync Groups page, you will see that the `$NAME-sync-group` Config Sync Group now has 1 instance in it.

 <br/>